 Stock exclusion regulations

 The stock exclusion regulations prohibit the access of cattle, pigs and deer to wetlands, lakes and rivers.
-These regulations were developed as part of the Essential Freshwater work programme.
+These regulations were developed as part of the Essential Freshwater reforms.

 Official title